unicode-org/cldr/ldml/tr35-general.md

 Note that the prefix and power nodes are unary (exactly 1 child), the per pattern is unary or binary (1 or 2 children), and the times pattern is n-ary (where n > 1).

 Each section below is only applicable if the language has more than one value _for units_: for example, for plural categories the language has to have more than just "other".
-When that information is available for a language, it is found in **Section 15 [Grammatical Features](#Grammatical_Features)**.
+When that information is available for a language, it is found in **[Grammatical Features](#Grammatical_Features)**.

 The gender derivation would be appropriate for an API call like `String genderValue = getGrammaticalGender(locale, "kilogram-meter-per-square-second")`.
 This can be used where the choice of word forms in the rest of a phrase can depend on the gender of the unit.